rayalan/binary-adages/content/pages/profile-interview-answers.md

 The project was a brilliant success.
 The architecture did everything I expected of it and more.
 Internal departments were delighted.
 Customers barely knew we'd made a change.
 I won awards!

 And throughout the project, I went out of my way to acknowledge the value of the legacy project and Kaden's contributions in bringing the company to where it was.
-It's never easy to see one's work replaced, and I wanted to highlight the value Kaden's contributions.
+It's never easy to see one's work replaced, and I wanted to highlight the value of Kaden's contributions.

 _But Kaden and I never figured out how to work together again._

 I don't think he ever understood why I made the choice that I did.
 I suspect he saw my choice as not appreciating his database expertise.
-And I don't think he appreciated how much the company benefitted from the new capabilities such as testability in staging or easy modification.
+And I don't think he appreciated how much the company benefitted from the new capabilities, such as testability in staging or easy modification.
 Rather, I think he saw how I'd made his vision of a unified database far, far more challenging -- perhaps even impossible.
 And I think he was waiting for me to come around and agree with him that his vision for a centralized database was far better than a distributed set of databases.

 My attempts to pull Kaden into other projects that would take advantage of his expertise fizzled out.
 And those projects were worse off for his absence.
-On more than one occasion, good proposals that would have helped developers moved faster fizzled out for one reason or another.
+On more than one occasion, good proposals that would have helped developers move faster died on the vine for one reason or another.
 I can't help but think that Kaden's support would have made some of them successes.

 Looking back, I'm torn.
 On the one hand, I made the right choices for the company and what I'd been tasked to do.
 I tried hard, really hard, to find a way to bridge the gap with Kaden.
 Maybe that's more than could be expected of me.